 - Dean, College

-Proposals are forwarded electronically to the Faculty Senate Office from the college curriculum committee.
+Proposals are forwarded electronically to the Faculty Senate Office from the college curriculum committee (through SAKAI).
 The Faculty Senate Office will forward them to the Curricular Affairs Committee (CAC) or Graduate Council.
 The Faculty Senate Office will accept only electronic proposals with digital signatures.

 Prior to CAC/Graduate Council action, proposed TEMPORARY COURSES are published on the last work day of the month in the Temporary Course Newsletter.
 Proposals must be received by the 25th of the month to be published in that month’s newsletter.
 Faculty members have 7 days to register comments with the CAC/Graduate Council chair.